jbkimble/portfolios/template.markdown

 Takeaways from the session:

-* It is important to set boundaries in a team project and to respect the boundaries of your team mates
-* It is super important to be compassionate and recognize the humanity of your teammates
+In this session we learned about the importantance of setting boundaries in a team project and to respect the boundaries of your team mates.
+In order to be the best teammate possible it is important to be compassionate and recognize the humanity of your teammates, even if it doesn't appear so everyone is doing their best and you should see things from their viewpoint and support them in whatever way is necessary to bring out their best selves.
-* Problems within a team can arise for a number of reasons (different communication styles, approach, a skill gap between members etc.) Completing a DTR is super important, also set yourself up for open communication and address any problems in a respectful way as soon as your notice them.
+During discussion we touch on several reasons that lead to problems amoung teams and how to minimize these issues: different communication styles, work flow, and skill gaps between team members seemed to be the most common problems faced by teams.
+To mitigate these challenges Completing a DTR is super important, also set yourself up for open communication and address any problems in a respectful way as soon as your notice them.

 #### (Session Name)